asift91/Manual_Migration/option2.md

         - **Mounting File Share**
             - Mount Azure File share in VM instance
                 - Follow the [documentation](https://github.com/asift91/Manual_Migration/blob/master/azurefiles.md) to set the Azure File Share on VMSS
-                - If user want to set the File Server as NFS follow the [docs](https://docs.microsoft.com/en-us/azure/storage/blobs/network-file-system-protocol-support-how-to?tabs=windows).

         - **Download on-prem archive file**
             - Download the onprem archived data from Azure Blob storage to VM such as Moodle, Moodledata, configuration folders with database backup file to /home/azureadmin location